bahrus/re-src/README.md

 The "target-caching" component affects hyperlinks with attribute "be-caching".
 This attribute can also be customized.

-What this is done is it intercepts the hyperlink's click event.
+What target-caching does is it intercepts the hyperlink's click event.
 The first time, it let's the link pass through normally.
 After that, it blocks the link ("preventDefault").
 In either case, it sets attribute "data-selected" attribute on the target iframe.

 Unfortunately, if one clicks on both link A, and link B, both iframes will now have "data-selected" attribute, which means we can't use CSS to hide previously selected iFrames.